Romandas-A/mandala-llm-healing/README.md

 Mandala-Healing is designed as a **post-training evolution** phase —
 **not a replacement** for traditional pretraining or fine-tuning.

-- **Traditional pretraining** (on large datasets) is still required to give the model its initial basic knowledge.
+- **Traditional pretraining** (on large datasets) remains essential to give the model its basic world knowledge.
-- **Fine-tuning** may still be used to specialize a model for certain domains.
+- **Fine-tuning** remains useful to specialize a model for specific domains.

-**Mandala-Healing begins after training is finished:**
+**Mandala-Healing begins only after traditional training is finished:**

 - It does not rely on new external datasets.
-- It does not need expensive re-training cycles.
+- It does not require expensive re-training cycles.
-- It focuses on **detecting and repairing internal weaknesses** that were left behind after traditional training.
+- It focuses on **detecting and repairing internal weaknesses** that were left behind during training.

 In some cases, Mandala-Healing may even **generate new knowledge**:

-- By identifying missing connections,
+- By identifying missing logical connections,
-- By completing logical structures,
+- By completing incomplete knowledge structures,
-- By repairing fragile branches based on the model’s internal symmetry.
+- By repairing fragile branches based on internal Mandala symmetry.

-Thus, Mandala-Healing enables models to **grow beyond** their training datasets —
+Thus, Mandala-Healing enables models to **grow beyond** their original training datasets —
-improving themselves autonomously, without needing new labeled data.
+self-improving autonomously through internal geometric healing.

 ---

-### 🛠 The Core Healing Cycle
+## 🛠️ The Core Healing Cycle

-1. **Visualize Knowledge** — Project internal activations into a Mandala using UMAP/t-SNE.
+1. **Visualize Knowledge** — Project hidden-state activations into a 2D Mandala using UMAP or t-SNE.
-2. **Detect Fragility** — Identify asymmetric or broken knowledge branches.
+2. **Detect Fragility** — Identify asymmetric, weak, or broken knowledge branches.
-3. **Self-Ask and Simulate** — Model generates sub-questions and imagined answers internally.
+3. **Self-Ask and Simulate** — The model generates internal sub-questions to explore gaps.
-4. **Self-Heal** — Propose small memory corrections (e.g., bias vector updates).
+4. **Self-Heal** — Propose small weight edits (e.g., tiny bias vector updates) based on internal simulations.
-5. **Self-Test** — Healing is accepted only if internal testing shows real answer improvement.
+5. **Self-Test** — Healing is accepted only if testing shows improved answers.
-6. **Permanent Repair** — Safe healing edits are injected directly into model weights.
+6. **Permanent Repair** — Successful healing edits are injected directly into model weights.

 ---

 ## 🔥 What Makes Mandala-Healing Different

 - **Self-generated healing.**
-  Healing comes from inside the model — no external datasets needed.
+  Healing comes entirely from within the model — no new external data is needed.

 - **Minimal invasive edits.**
-  Small corrections (e.g., bias adjustments) instead of expensive full retraining.
+  Healing uses small, safe internal corrections instead of costly full retraining.

 - **Geometry becomes intelligence.**
-  Symmetry and balance of the Mandala reflect real knowledge health.
+  Symmetry and balance of the Mandala become measurable indicators of knowledge health.

 - **True self-evolution.**
-  The model can autonomously refine itself, repair errors, and grow smarter over time.
+  The model can refine itself repeatedly, repairing errors and growing smarter over time.

 - **Healing across multiple projections.**
-  One view is not enough — Mandala-Healing explores different angles, layers, and projections to build a robust self-healing process.
+  Healing is not based on a single 2D view — Mandala-Healing explores many angles, layers, and projections to ensure robust evolution.

 ---